tskit-dev/tutorials/getting_started.md

 small_ts.write_vcf(sys.stdout)
 ```

-The write_vcf method takes a file object as a parameter; to get it to write out to the
+The {meth}`TreeSequence.write_vcf` method takes a file object as a parameter;
-notebook here we ask it to write to stdout.
+to get it to write out to the notebook here we ask it to write to stdout.

 (sec_tskit_getting_started_exporting_data_allel)=